 Google & Bing: Enter specific terms or questions you have and look at who is responding with appropriate content.

-LinkedIn: easy to locate specific experts via keyword
+LinkedIn: It's easy to locate specific experts via keyword.

-Academia.edu: Find an academic specialized in a narrow topic.
+Academia.edu: Find an academic that specializes in a narrow topic.

 Consider paid sources:

-Ask for a referral to another expert in the same or related area if needed.
+Ask for a referral to another expert in the same or related area.